facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 For Content TTI, we measured the time it takes for a component to be interactive from the first rendering of the component itself.

 Hermes V1 does not yet contain JS-to-native compilation (previously known as “Static Hermes”) or the JIT compilation that was [presented during React Native EU 2023](https://www.youtube.com/watch?v=q-xKYA0EO-c).
-We are still testing these features and we will share more as we make progress.
+We are still testing these features, and will share more as we make progress.

 ### How to enable Hermes V1